Ron Dermer: Early career

 Following his time at the University of Pennsylvania, Dermer worked for a year in Washington, D.C., with University of Pennsylvania adjunct professor Dr. Frank Luntz, where he learned about polling and political strategy.
 Luntz later described Dermer as "the most talented student I've ever had."

 In 1993, Dermer left Washington to earn an additional degree in Philosophy, Politics and Economics (PPE) from Oxford University.
 While there, he served as President of the Oxford University L'Chaim Society.

 In 1995, while still at Oxford, Dermer conducted the polling and formulated the strategy for Natan Sharansky's Yisrael BaAliyah party in its successful 1996 Knesset election campaign.
 Dermer worked for Sharansky again in the Knesset elections of 1999, and in 2000 Sharansky recommended that former Prime Minister Benjamin Netanyahu, then planning a political comeback, meet with Dermer.
 Dermer has been advising Netanyahu ever since and is one of his closest confidantes.

-From 2001–2004, Dermer wrote a column called The Numbers Game for The Jerusalem Post.
-In 2004, he co-wrote with Sharansky the best-selling book The Case For Democracy: The Power of Freedom to Overcome Tyranny and Terror.
+From 2001 to 2004, Dermer wrote a column called The Numbers Game for The Jerusalem Post.
+In 2004, he co-wrote with Sharansky the book The Case For Democracy: The Power of Freedom to Overcome Tyranny and Terror.

-From 2005–2008, Dermer served as the economic attaché at the Israeli Embassy in Washington.
+From 2005 to 2008, Dermer served as the economic attaché at the Israeli Embassy in Washington.
 This position required that Dermer give up his American citizenship.
-Dermer explained his decision to do so in an article entitled "Proud to Have Been an American," initially published in the New York Sun and republished in The Jerusalem Post under the title "Why I Left the America I Love" Dermer's appointment as Minister of Economic Affairs was made while Netanyahu was serving as Finance Minister under Ariel Sharon.
+Dermer explained his decision to do so in an article entitled "Proud to Have Been an American," initially published in the New York Sun and republished in The Jerusalem Post under the title "Why I Left the America I Love".
+Dermer's appointment as Israel's Minister of Economic Affairs in the United States was made while Netanyahu was serving as Finance Minister under Ariel Sharon.
 During his tenure as economic envoy, Dermer helped secure the 2007, 10-year memorandum of understanding on military assistance to Israel.
 He also worked to convince individual states to divest state pension funds from Iran.
 In 2007, his native state of Florida became the first state to pass divestment legislation.

 In 2008, after his return to Israel, Dermer worked on Netanyahu's successful election campaign for Prime Minister, and in 2009 Dermer was named Senior Advisor to the Prime Minister.
 While in the Prime Minister's Office, Dermer was considered Netanyahu's closest adviser and strategic consultant.
 The Jerusalem Post said he "runs much of the interference with the White House, and is intimately involved in the diplomatic process with the Palestinians … [and] writes many of Netanyahu's speeches".
 In 2011, Allison Hoffman of Tablet magazine called him "Bibi's Brain", quoting a long-time observer of Israeli politics as saying, "if you look at Ron, you see Bibi."